EnhancedAthlete/bbPress-Invision-v4-Converter/README.md

 ### Post Voices / Forum Last Post

-* The voices count (per thread) isn't set after posts are imported
+* The voices count (unique users per thread) isn't set after posts are imported
 * Forum Last Posts all appear as "No Topics"

 Both these are fixed by running Tools / Repair Forums : Recalculate last activity in each topic and forum.